Mike-Kolikidis/ScormPlayer/Readme.md

 * Google Cloud Storage Settings:
     * GOOGLE_CLOUD_STORAGE_BUCKET: the storage bucket of the project
     * GOOGLE_APPLICATION_CREDENTIALS: path to the json file that contains the private key of the service account that has read access to the storage bucket
     * GOOGLE_APPLICATION_CREDENTIALS_PUBLIC_CERTIFICATE: path to the json file that contains the public certificate of the service account that has read access to the storage bucket.

-In order to obtain the file visit https://www.googleapis.com/service_accounts/v1/metadata/x509/[SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com replacing [SA-NAME] and [PROJECT-ID] with your projects details.
+    **Important:** In order to allow easy deployment with docker containers, GOOGLE_APPLICATION_CREDENTIALS was set to `../credentials/private-key.json`. **Do not change this path**.
+Instead, either save the private key json file in folder `credentials` and name it `private-key.json` or copy it in folder `credentials` and create a symbolic link to it with the name `private-key.json`.
+For example in a linux sysytem:
+    ```
+    ln -s /path/to/credentials/filename-of-private-key.json private-key.json
+    ```
+    Similarly, GOOGLE_APPLICATION_CREDENTIALS_PUBLIC_CERTIFICATE has been set to '../credentials/public-certificate.json'.
+Save the public certificate json file in folder `credentials` and either rename it to `public-certificate.json` or create a symbolic link to it with the name `public-certificate.json`.

 ## Demo